piotrbajdek/neurosculptor/README.md

 Available activation functions include GELU, ReLU, Sigmoid, Swish, and Tanh.

-`activation_input.conf` - Set the activation function for the input layer
+`activation_input.conf` - Set the activation function for the input layer.

 `activation_hidden.conf` - Set the activation function for the hidden layers.